bekk/bekk-christmas/post/react/what-and-why-and-how-are-worklets-in-reanimated-2.md

 }
 ```

-Just a neat little function to convert radians, which you might be used to work with if you've previously been using Reanimated 1 as it .
+Just a neat little function to convert radians, which you might be used to work with if you've previously been using Reanimated 1.

 Or we can take a look at a slightly more advanced example: